gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

-# Hello Oracle
+# Hello Bridge
 Hello bridge simulates one of the most common uses for a cross chain oracle, cross chain bridging!
 Each transfer has a few parts:
 1. Burn ERC20 tokens in a smart contract on Sepolia
-2. Trigger the CCNext oracle process to bridge tokens
+2. Trigger the CCNext oracle to supply proof of our Sepolia token burn
 3. Use the oracle outputs to mint tokens in the CCNext EVM

 # Tutorial Steps